On this page

 Webhook notifications.
 When a 4-hour newsweek run finishes, you should not have to watch the terminal.
 Push notifications for completed batch operations are a straightforward improvement we plan to add.

 Multi-model support.
 The claude_text() interface is model-agnostic by design.
 Testing alternative providers is straightforward since the function signature stays the same.
-Current priority is low because Claude Sonnet 4.6 delivers strong results at decreasing cost, but the abstraction exists for when it matters.
+Current priority is low because the default model delivers strong results at decreasing cost, but the abstraction exists for when it matters.